Updated 06, April 2020

 Police Station: “Polis”

-My documents have been stolen: “Madarekam ro dozdidan.”
-You can also yell out “Dozd” meaning thief, to get help from others.
+My papers have been stolen: “Madarekam ro dozdidan.”
+You can also yell out “Dozd” to get help from others.

 Numbers in Farsi: